| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 Function.

-The prediction function used when |
+Prediction function to use when |

 get_model_specs |